 Beer scrolled to the bottom of the scammer’s Twitter account where he found a link to a YouTube video featuring his real name: Mike Pinto Okebe.
 This led to an Instagram account and, within the hour, Beer slid into Okebe’s DMs.

 The two began a dialogue that, though at first antagonistic, soon became inquisitive and, over the next 15 days, dozens of messages were exchanged.
 Finally, on June 18th, Beer convinced him to sit down for a video chat and over the course of an hour, the full story of Okebe and his motivations took shape.

 Born in Kenya in September of 1997, 23-year-old Okebe lives in the port city of Kismu on the edge of Lake Victoria near the borders with Uganda and Tanzania, and across the lake from Rwanda.

-He claims to have watched both of his parents die – his father when he was a child and his mother quite recently – but we cannot prove this claim.
-What we can prove is that in October of 2019, he opened a Twitter account named YellowStorm and immediately took an interest in NFT art.
+He claims to have watched both of his parents die – his father when he was a child and his mother quite recently – but we can’t prove this statement.
+What we can prove is that in October of 2019, he opened a Twitter account with the handle YellowStorm and immediately took an interest in NFT art.